viniciusmdea/TrabalhoPlanejamento/README.md

 Value Iteration (VI) is a method of computing an optimal Markov Decison Process (MDP) policy and its value.

-Along with the algorithm and parser, two tests domains are provided, Navigation and Tireworld.
+Along with the algorithm and parser, two test domains are provided, Navigation and Tireworld.

 #### Usage
 ```